Skip to content

 FTC Enforcement and Civil Penalties

 The FTC actively enforces the Safeguards Rule against financial institutions, including tax preparers.
 Violations can result in civil penalties of up to $51,744 per violation per day under the FTC Act.
 While large-scale enforcement actions against solo preparers are less common, the risk escalates dramatically following a data breach.
 Regulators use the absence of a WISP as evidence of systemic negligence, which amplifies both penalties and reputational damage.
+The FTC Safeguards Rule page details the full scope of enforcement authority.

 IRS Implications for Preparer Credentials